long-name-gang/time_series-project/README.md

 #### 1. GOAL:
-The goal of this project is to identify which customer segment is the best for SuperStore, a retail store, and make recommendations to grow customer segments.
+The goal of this project is to identify which customer segment is the best for SuperStore, a office-supply retail store, and make recommendations on where to shift company focus in regards to customer segment.

 #### 2. DESCRIPTION:
-With an ever-competitive retail market, it is vital to understand your market base in order to prevent profit loss and maximize revenue.
-Ultimately, knowing what components are contributing to profit loss, is important for maintaining and increasing profit.
-This project will identify key drivers of loss for the Superstore dataset and use modeling and statistics to identify ways to prevent loss in the future.
-Ultimately it will provide a recommendation that could be used by Superstore or other customer-based service companies to maximize profit.
+Superstore's mission is to be the preferred supplier of workspace solutions; from home-office to cooperate office, we aspire to be the leading expert in workplace solutions for everyone!
+For this reason, it is important to know whether we are reaching everyone with our products and services.
+This project will use exploration, modeling, and statistics to identify the best customer segment for Superstore in regards to ________ and will provide recommendations on where to shift our company focus in order to maintain happy loyal customers while continuing to grow our customer base.

 #### 3.INITIAL QUESTIONS:
-The focus of the project is on decreasing profit loss and increasing profit.
+The focus of the project is identifying the best customer segment in regards to ___________.
 Below are some of the initial questions this project looks to answer throughout the Data Science Pipeline.

 ##### Data-Focused Questions
-- What customer base contributes the most to profit loss?
+- What customer base contributes the most to profit?
-- What geographic area experiences the most profit loss?
-- Which product category contributes most to profit loss?
+- What customer base contributes the most to profit?
-- Does shipping contribute to profit loss?
+- How does the impact of each customer segment change over time?
 - What is our total revenue?
-- What amount of revenue is impacted by the profit loss?
-- What amount of revenue is impacted by the customer base that has the most loss?
+- What amount of revenue is impacted by each customer segment?
-- What amount of revenue is impacted by the product category that has the most loss?

 ##### Overall Project-Focused Questions
 - What will the end product look like?
-5-minute presentation to key stakeholder.
+   + 5-minute presentation to key stakeholder, with best customer segment identified and recommendation given on where to shift company focus.
 - What format will it be in?
-Slide format, with agenda, executive summary, data overview, and recommendations.
+   + Slide format, with agenda, executive summary, data overview, and recommendations along with Github Repo.
 - Who will it be delivered to?
-Key stakeholder (TBD)
+   + Company CEO
 - How will it be used?
-To recommend steps to take in order to reduce loss.
+   + To recommend steps to take in order to grow customer segment________ .
 - How will I know I'm done?
-When driver and recommendation have been identified, along with deliverables complete.
+   + When customer segment impact and recommendation have been identified, along with deliverables complete.
 - What is my MVP?
-Identify one driver of profit loss.
+   + Identify best customer segment in regards to ONE of the following areas (sales volume, total profit, % profit, or sales growth).
 - How will I know it's good enough?
-If the exploratory process produces one data-backed driver of loss and one recommendation for that driver.
+   + If the exploratory process produces data-backed results outlining the 'best' customer segment along with an avenue for improving company profits.

 #### 4. FORMULATING HYPOTHESES
-- Is geographic region related to profit loss?
+- Which customer segment is the best?
-   + H0: The profit loss rate of a single geographic region <= the profit loss rate of all geographic regions.
+   + H0: The consumer customer segment's profit is <= the profit of all other customer segments.
-   + H1: The profit loss rate of a single geographic region > the profit loss rate of all geographic regions.
+   + H1: The consumer customer segment's profit is > the profit of all other customer segments.

 #### 5. DELIVERABLES: